ash-aldujaili/NMSO/README.md

 ~~~
 runDemo
 ~~~
-This will walk you through a short demo of NMSO in action optimizing a function in 1-D and 2-D.
+This will walk you through a short demo of NMSO in action optimizing a function in 1-D and 2-D. You may want to toy with the algorithm's parameters (e.g., alpha and beta to get a better performance depending on the problem at hand).

 ### How to use NMSO